-- It can do well on medium to bright light conditions.
-When the chameleon’s cage in under a light, much better.
-Feed the plant with a liquid fertilizer every two weeks for nicer growth.
+- It can do well in medium to bright light conditions.
+When the chameleon’s cage is under a light, much better, feed the plant with a liquid fertilizer every two weeks for nicer growth.

-- This plant requires very low maintenance.
+- This plant requires deficient maintenance.
 You may wipe its leaves every once in a while to remove dust, which can harm your pet.

 - It produces edible fruit that tastes like a pineapple.
-You need to wait for years before a fruit comes over.
+It would help if you waited four years before a fruit comes over.

 - Ferns can stand between medium and bright light.
-Indirect lighting is necessary for ferns to grow fast than placing them beneath lamps.
+Indirect lighting is necessary for ferns to grow fast rather than beneath lamps.
 A decent humidity level is needed to grow ferns inside a chameleon tank.